GatlenCulp/era-2025-gatlen/era/power-transfer-midpoint/catastrophe-logic.typ

       node(enclose: (<z1>, <z2>, <z3>, <z4>, <z5>, <z6>), ..env-tint(green.darken(20%)), name: <environment>)
     },
   )
-]
+] <bayesian-network>

+#theorem(name: "The Dual Role Problem")[
-The deeper issue is *structural*: Dahlian power's foundational assumption that root agents make decisions independently creates an irreconcilable tension with influence chains.
-In means-response chains, intermediate agents are simultaneously:
+  The deeper issue is *structural*: #gls("dahlian-power")'s foundational assumption that root #glspl("agent") make decisions independently creates an irreconcilable tension with influence chains.
+In #glspl("means-response-chain"), intermediate #glspl("agent") are simultaneously:
-- *Responders* to upstream influence (requiring dependent decision-making)
+  - *#Glspl("responder")* to upstream influence (requiring dependent decision-making)
-- *Controllers* in their own right (requiring independent decision-making)
+  - *#Glspl("controller")* in their own right (requiring independent decision-making)

   This dual role cannot be coherently modeled within Dahl's framework without either:
   1. Abandoning the independence assumption (breaking the foundational logic)
-2. Collapsing the chain structure (losing predictive information)
+  2. Collapsing the chain structure (losing predictive information) ]

-*Hidden Complexity Within the Environment.* To illustrate what gets obscured, consider the probabilistic structure that could exist within Dahl's environmental abstraction:

 #comment[Also modeling causality seems pretty difficult.]

-#todo[Add figure subtitles to each of the diagrams.]

-== General Modeling Difficulties

-Dahlian Power has some modeling difficulties that exist across many domains but are nonetheless worth mentioning:
-- *Action Space Selection* -- Dahlian Power doesn't explain why some actions are included or excluded from the action space, offsetting difficulties to the modeler.
-E.g. If a legislator can burn down the legislative building instead of voting, guaranteeing the policy doesn't get passed, does the legislator have lots of power?
-In one sense (the Dahlian sense), they do, but in another sense they don't have more power than they did before because the probability they make this decision is essentially $0$ -- it's up to the modeler to leave this out.
-  - Additionally, it's important to determine which actions are actually available.
-Partly from Lukes' response, covert bargaining happens before reaching the voting floor.
-These actions over time and ability to bargain need to be added to the action/strategy space (ex: By defining tuples of actions indicating actions over time, $("bargain for", "vote for")$)
-// TODO: Add temporal decision making to "the means" as a strategy profile.
-- *Controller Selection* -- Partially from Lukes' response, it's important to consider every source of influence that influences the final variable.
-Ie: It's not just the legislators that determine whether a policy passes, they're also influenced by society, their family, and others to different degrees.
-// The field of "Critical Theory" feels related

 == Scope Selection and Limitations

+#figure(
+  caption: [Scope selection limitation: Dahlian Power cannot meaningfully compare power across different response variables.], )[
   #align(center)[
     #diagram(
       node-stroke: .1em,
       node-fill: gradient.radial(blue.lighten(80%), blue.lighten(40%), center: (30%, 20%), radius: 80%),
       spacing: 4em,
       node((0, 1), [$A^((n-1))$], radius: 2em),
       node((0, 0.5), [$dots.v$]),
       edge((0, 1), (1, 0.5), [$W^((n-1))$], "-|>"),
       node((0, 0), [$A^((1))$], radius: 2em),
       edge([$W^((1))$], "-|>"),
       node((1, 0.5), [Env.], radius: 2em, fill: gradient.radial(
         green.lighten(80%),
         green.lighten(40%),
         center: (30%, 20%),
         radius: 80%,
       )),
       edge((1, 0.5), (2, 0.3), [x], "-|>"),
       edge((1, 0.5), (2, 0.7), [y], "-|>"),
       // edge((0, 0), (0, 0), `read()`, "--|>", bend: 130deg),
     )
   ]
+] <scope-selection>
 // TODO: UDPATE, SHOULD BE TWO PEOPLE.

+#theorem(name: "Scope Limitation")[
-As discussed in the original essay, Dahlian Power is limited by scope -- ie: the response that you're trying to measure.
-There is not a very sensible way of comparing the power between some outcome $x$ and some outcome $y$
+  As discussed in the original essay, #gls("dahlian-power") is limited by #gls("scope-limitation") -- ie: the response that you're trying to measure (@scope-selection).
+There is not a very sensible way of comparing the #gls("power") between some response $x$ and some response $y$.
+]

+*Example.*
+From Dahl's original essay:
 #quote(attribution: "Dahl's Concept of Power 1957")[
   With an average probability approaching one, I can induce each of 10 students to come to class for an examination on a Friday afternoon when they would otherwise prefer to make off for New York or Northampton.
 With its existing resources and techniques, the New Haven Police Department can prevent about half the students who park along the streets near my office from staying beyond the legal time limit.
 Which of us has the more power?
 ]

-For a general theory of power, this is extremely limiting.
-This example was brought up to demonstrate the difficulty of comparing, but in some cases, its clear that some variation of power is being expressed
+#remark(name: "The Importance Dimension")[
+  For a general theory of #gls("power"), it is extremely limiting to lack the ability to compare #gls("power") in two separate contexts.
+While the quote from above was meant to point out how comparing #gls("power") is difficult and perhaps arbitrary, there are situations for which there is a clear distinction between who has more #gls("power") in an intuitive sense.

+  Imagine legislators have different #gls("dahlian-power") when voting on two distinct topics: (A) Whether a social welfare program will be approved and (B) Whether town hall's bike shed will be painted green or blue.

+  Intuitively, if legislator Alice has considerably more #gls("dahlian-power") over (A) than legislator Bob, no matter what Bob's #gls("dahlian-power") over (B) is, we would still say that Alice has more #gls("power"). _Our intuitive sense of #gls("power") relies not only on the ability to influence outcomes, but also how much we care about those outcomes._ This will be revisited later, but for now will be left as a limitation of #gls("dahlian-power").
+]

+== General Modeling Difficulties

+#remark(name: "Practical Modeling Challenges")[
+  #Gls("dahlian-power") has some modeling difficulties that exist across many domains but are nonetheless worth mentioning:
+]

+#remark(name: "Action Space Selection Problem")[
+  #gls("dahlian-power") doesn't explain why some actions are included or excluded from the #gls("action-space"), offsetting difficulties to the modeler.
+E.g. If a legislator can burn down the legislative building instead of voting, guaranteeing the policy doesn't get passed, does the legislator have lots of #gls("power")?
+In one sense (the #gls("dahlian-power") sense), they do, but in another sense they don't have more #gls("power") than they did before because the probability they make this decision is essentially $0$ -- it's up to the modeler to leave this out.

+  Additionally, it's important to determine which actions are actually available.
+Partly from Lukes' response, covert bargaining happens before reaching the voting floor.
+These actions over time and ability to bargain need to be added to the action/strategy space (ex: By defining tuples of actions indicating actions over time, $("bargain for", "vote for")$).
+]

+#remark(name: "Controller Selection Problem")[
+  Partially from Lukes' response, it's important to consider every source of influence that influences the final variable.
+Ie: It's not just the legislators that determine whether a policy passes, they're also influenced by society, their family, and others to different degrees.
+]
+// TODO: Add temporal decision making to "the means" as a  strategy profile.
+// The field of "Critical Theory" feels related

 // == Complexity of Dahl and Need For Compact Representations

 // In this formalism of power, for $N$ controlling player and a max of $M$ actions for each, there are $N dot M$ action profiles $w = (w_1, ..., w_n)$.
 Each of which interact through some mechanism modeled by $Pr$ to affect the response $x$.

-== Connecting Dahl to Game Theory
+// == Connecting Dahl to Game Theory

-What Dahl's theory of power does not say is HOW the players in this scenario determine their actions, keeping the probability function $Pr$ doing a lot of work here.
+// What Dahl's theory of power does not say is HOW the players in this scenario determine their actions, keeping the probability function $Pr$ doing a lot of work here.

 #pagebreak()
-= Why Actions are Necessary for Power Analysis
+// = Why Actions are Necessary for Power Analysis

-== The Inseparability Thesis
+// == The Inseparability Thesis

-#claim[Power is meaningless without considering available actions -- these elements are fundamentally inseparable in any coherent power framework.]
+// #claim[Power is meaningless without considering available actions -- these elements are fundamentally inseparable in any coherent power framework.]

-=== Behavioral Power
+// === Behavioral Power

-*Insight 1.* Power is a function of available actions.
+// *Insight 1.* Power is a function of available actions.

-*Insight 2.* Power is a function of optimal actions assuming rationality.
+// *Insight 2.* Power is a function of optimal actions assuming rationality.

-I might name this control.
+// I might name this control.

-#todo[Finish.]
+// #todo[Finish.]

-= Why Absolute Power Fails to Model Power Dynamics
+= Why #gls("absolute-power") Fails to Model #gls("power") Dynamics

 #todo[Should this only be possible once utility is introduced?]